huler/backend-challenge/readme.md

 When we launched Huler in April 2021, it was a busy time working to get all the required functionality working as expected and getting the product ready to launch.
 As a business, we are always looking to improve the ways we work and improve the user experience for our customers.

-This technical challenge is typical of our codebase (we've exaggerated some parts of it).
+This repository is typical of our codebase (we've exaggerated some parts of it).
 We've done this for two reasons,

 1. It gives you an accurate idea of what it is like working with our codebase.
 We are currently in a phase of development where we are adding new features, but we also have some time available to improve what we already have in place.